 If a range index is lower than 0 or higher than possible index, LenaValueError is raised.
-If both co-ord\ranges and ranges are provided, LenaTypeError is raised.
+If both coord_ranges and ranges are provided, LenaTypeError is raised.

-make\hist\context(hist, context)
+make_hist_context(hist, context)

-Update context with the context of a Histogram hist.
+Update a deep copy of context with the context of a histogram hist.